hydai99/transformer-paper/README.md

 **Title: PERCEIVER IO: A GENERAL ARCHITECTURE FOR STRUCTURED INPUTS & OUTPUTS**

-## Introduction
-- Neural networks are revolutionizing many fields, but they have limitations
-- One of the biggest challenges is handling data from arbitrary settings
-- Perceiver IO is a general-purpose architecture that aims to solve this problem

 ## Problem
 - Current neural network architectures are designed for specific types of data
 - Researchers struggle to handle inputs and outputs of different sizes and formats
-- This limitation makes it difficult to build sophisticated neural pipelines
+- This limitation makes it difficult to build complicated neural pipelines

 ## Why It's Important
 - Real-world data can be messy and unpredictable
-- Being able to handle any type of input or output is crucial for many applications
+- Being able to handle any type of input or output is important for many applications
 - Many machine learning models are built to handle single-modality problems, which are specific inputs and outputs related to a single task.
 This creates complexity as input and output become more diverse.
 - A single neural network model that can handle various input patterns and output tasks would simplify model development significantly